Sciosdev/caope/docs/deployment.md

 - **Deployment (`deploy.yml`)** runs automatically on pushes to `main` and can be triggered manually.
 It performs an SSH login with the configured secrets, checks out the requested ref, pulls the latest code, and optionally executes your custom post-deploy commands.

 With the secrets configured and the server prepared, deployments become a one-click action while the CI workflow keeps code quality under control.

+## Operational security

+Operational hardening is as important as the mechanics of the deploy.
+Adopt the following practices and review them during every quarterly security audit:

+- **Access controls** – Limit who can trigger `deploy.yml`, require multi-factor authentication for GitHub administrators, and keep SSH keys rotated as documented in [`docs/security-checklist.md`](security-checklist.md).
+- **Environment hygiene** – Periodically prune unused environment variables and secrets in GitHub Actions, the hosting panel, and cloud services.
+Cross-reference the inventory maintained in the security checklist before removing values.
+- **Infrastructure monitoring** – Enable host-based firewalls, patch the OS monthly, and monitor CPU, memory, and disk usage for anomalies.
+Investigate alerts immediately and log incidents in the restore runbook.
+- **Backup readiness** – Confirm that database backups are succeeding and restorable.
+Practice the workflow described in [`docs/restore-runbook.md`](restore-runbook.md) twice per year and record the outcome.
+- **Incident response** – Maintain an on-call rota and escalation matrix.
+During incidents involving data integrity, defer deploys until the restore process concludes and update both the deployment documentation and the security checklist with lessons learned.

+For a holistic view of the security posture, pair this section with the OWASP-aligned checklist in [`docs/security-checklist.md`](security-checklist.md) and the recovery procedures in [`docs/restore-runbook.md`](restore-runbook.md).